Sandra Leal: Career

 She completed her residency at the Department of Veterans Affairs facility in Tucson, Arizona, and a fellowship with the Department of Health and Human Services.
 She has worked for as Medical Director and Director of Clinical Pharmacy Services for El Rio Health, a Federally Qualified Health Center.
-She has served as Chief Executive Officer for SinfoníaRx, and as an Executive Vice President for Tabula Rasa Healthcare.
+She has been Chief Executive Officer for SinfoníaRx, and an Executive Vice President for Tabula Rasa Healthcare.
 In 2021 she became the Vice President for Collaborative Innovation and Clinical Strategy for Aetna, a CVS Health Company.
 In 2022 she was became the Vice President for Pharmacy Practice Innovation for CVS Health.
-She then served as Vice President for Pharmacy Advocacy and Regulatory Affairs until 2025.
-Most recently she is serving as Vice President for Pharmacy Professional Relations for CVS Health.
+She then was Vice President for Pharmacy Advocacy and Regulatory Affairs until 2025.
+Most recently she is Vice President for Pharmacy Professional Relations for CVS Health.

 Leal became the President of the American Pharmacists Association on March 15, 2021.
 She is only the 13th woman of 169 APhA presidents, the second Latina.
 Before that, she was the President for the Association of Clinicians for the Underserved and the National Center for Farmworker Health.

-Professional Service
+Professional service

 Leal was the first pharmacist to prescribe under collaborative practice in the state of Arizona.
 She has been a Flu Fighter with the CDC.